NHBP Tribal History

-The Potawatomi came to Detroit in approximately 1712-1714, temporarily settling between the Wyandot (Huron) and French forts.
+The Potawatomi came to Detroit between the years of 1712 and 1714, temporarily settling between the Wyandot (Huron) and French forts.

-In October 1763, the Potawatomi in Detroit left their village on the Detroit River and spread their villages to the south and west, setting up various hunting camps.
+The Detroit Potawatomi left their villages on the Detroit River in October 1763 and spread their villages to the south and west, setting up various hunting camps.

-Signed August 29, 1821, the first Treaty of Chicago resulted in much of the remaining Potawatomi land being ceded to the U.S. Federal Government.
-Similar to the 1807 Treaty of Detroit, the band of Huron Potawatomi were directly impacted by this treaty; most of Huron Potawatomi settled on a 16 Section tract of land reserved under the Treaty that was known as the “Nottawaseppi Reservation” located on the banks of the St. Joseph River in what is now St. Joseph County’s Mendon area.
+The Potawatomi signed the first Treaty of Chicago on August 29th, 1821, ceding much of their remaining land to the U.S. Federal Government.
+Similar to the 1807 Treaty of Detroit, this treaty impacted the band of Huron Potawatomi.
+Most settled on a four-mile square tract of land reserved under this 1821 treaty that was known as the “Nottawaseppi Reservation located on the banks of the St. Joseph River in what is now St. Joseph County’s Mendon area.

-As part of the 1827 Treaty of St. Joseph, land in southwest Michigan were ceded to the U.S. Government and the Nottawaseppi Reservation was enlarged to 99 Sections.
+As part of the Treaty of St. Joseph, signed September 19th, 1827, the Potawatomi ceded to the U.S. Government settlements along the River Rouge and River Raisin in southeast Michigan and areas in southwest Michigan around the Kalamazoo River.
+The Nottawaseppi Reservation was also enlarged to 99 Sections.

 While the Huron Potawatomi, and other Potawatomi, generally maintained peaceful relations with their new non-Indian neighbors, the increased pressure from settlers, many of whom illegally entered Indian lands, often resulted in violent conflict between settlers and the resident Indian tribes.
 The solution championed by Andrew Jackson and others in the U.S. Government became the nineteenth-century policy referred to as “Indian Removal,” by which Indian tribes living east of the Mississippi River would be encouraged to sign treaties giving up the remainder of their lands and be relocated to lands west of the Mississippi.